adambrodin/osrsbots/README.md

 * Level 75 Woodcutting (80+ recommended)
 * Access to the woodcutting guild (min 75% Hosidius favor)
 * Any axe (dragon axe recommended)

+Note: I do not condone the usage of bots, this was simply made for educational purposes.